-The search for more effective, less toxic treatments for cancer is an on-going and vital pursuit at City of Hope.
-In our Developmental Cancer Therapeutics Program, research scientists and clinicians are collaborating closely to develop and evaluate novel therapies for cancer patients.
+The search for more effective, less toxic treatments for cancer is an ongoing and vital pursuit at City of Hope.
+In our Developmental Cancer Therapeutics Program (DCT), research scientists and clinicians are collaborating closely to develop and evaluate novel therapies for cancer patient.

-The focus of the Developmental Cancer Therapeutics Program is on developing more targeted and selective anti-cancer treatments to reduce the amount of collateral damage to normal tissues associated with many currently available treatments.
-These leading edge studies are leading to greatly improved cancer therapies, with further advances expected to continue.
+The Developmental Cancer Therapeutics Program also develops targeted and selective anti-cancer treatments to reduce the amount of collateral damage to normal tissues associated with many currently available treatments.
+These leading-edge studies are leading to greatly improved cancer therapies, with further advances expected to continue.

 Through the Program, close intra- and inter-programmatic collaborations are fostered among basic scientists and clinical investigators, which in turn has yielded an increase in the number of City of Hope-initiated agents currently under clinical investigation.